tinayiluo0322/Adversarial-Patch/README.md

 - **Final Top-5 Accuracy**: 0.9546 (95.46% of images included "broccoli" in the top 5 predictions)

 The trained patch was saved as a `.pt` file and visualized as a `.png` image.
 All training metrics, including the loss per epoch, accuracy, and top-5 accuracy, were saved in a JSON file for further analysis.
 The result is a highly effective, visually disguised adversarial patch that forces the classifier to predict "broccoli" without being overtly detectable.

+### Conclusion

+It was fun coding and creating my own adversarial patches!
+My patches are designed to trick the ResNet34 model, making it classify nearly everything in sight as broccoli 🥦.

+🔍 What’s an Adversarial Patch?
+An adversarial patch is a specially crafted image or pattern that, when placed in a visual scene, can manipulate deep learning models to predict the wrong class with high confidence.
+Essentially, you can fool even the most powerful computer vision models into making incorrect classifications by adding a tiny patch to the image.

+For my project, I used the TinyImageNet dataset to train and validate two types of adversarial patches:

+1. Version 1: The Undisguised Patch My first patch was straightforward: no disguise, pure trickery.
+I trained it to make the model see broccoli everywhere.
+And the results?
+Mind-blowing!
+ - 94% Top-1 Accuracy: 94% of the images with the patch were classified as “broccoli.”
+ - 98% Top-5 Accuracy: 98% of the time, broccoli was in the model’s top 5 predictions.
+2. Version 2: The Disguised Patch This is where things got even more exciting.
+My second patch looks like an ordinary, all-black square to the human eye—completely unassuming.
+But when placed alongside any object, it manipulates the ResNet34 model into predicting broccoli.
+ - 90% Top-1 Accuracy: 90% of images with this disguised patch were classified as “broccoli.”
+ - 95% Top-5 Accuracy: 95% of the time, broccoli was in the top 5 predictions.
+This disguised patch proves that even something that appears simple and harmless to humans can wreak havoc on a powerful vision model.

+Take the example of the image where the model saw an apple 🍏 as broccoli—yes, it really works that well!

+🎉 Key Takeaway: With these patches in hand, you can trick even the most advanced computer vision systems into seeing something that isn't there!